Hamagistral/VCT2023-Kafka-AWS/README.md

 #### 7. Use AWS Glue Crawler to create a table in AWS Athena.
 ![table_on_datacatalog](https://github.com/Hamagistral/VCT2023-Kafka-AWS/assets/66017329/bbd23fb3-79f1-4ae3-90bb-f43f716a6952)
 #### 8. Analyze the data using SQL in AWS Athena.
-- SQL Query for Top Players by Ratingg
+- SQL Query for Top Players by Rating
 ![top_players_byrating](https://github.com/Hamagistral/VCT2023-Kafka-AWS/assets/66017329/a9d96f50-cacf-452f-a27b-85c6d7cb543d)

 > For more see the [Analytics Folder](https://github.com/Hamagistral/VCT2023-Kafka-AWS/tree/master/analytics) for the results and [SQL Queries Folder](https://github.com/Hamagistral/VCT2023-Kafka-AWS/tree/master/sql_queries) for the executed SQL Queries inside Athena.